forcedotcom/service-cloud-doc/Voice/ContactFlows/README.md

 # Service Cloud Voice Contact Flows

 Use these contact flows to perform common functions when using Service Cloud Voice.

-For more information about Voice, see [Service Cloud Voice in Salesforce Help](https://help.salesforce.com/articleView?id=voice_about.htm&type=5).
+To learn about Voice, see [Service Cloud Voice in Salesforce Help](https://help.salesforce.com/articleView?id=voice_about.htm&type=5).
+Also refer to the [Voice Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.voice_developer_guide.meta/voice_developer_guide/voice_intro.htm).

 ## Basic Flows